Jerusalem artichoke broth

-I have fond memories of my mother making a version of this soup.
+I have fond memories of my mother making a version of artichoke soup.
 This is how I now prefer to make it, the intensity of slow-cooked vegetable sweetness shot through with a balancing measure of white wine vinegar.

 Place the onion, artichokes and oil into a pan and add the thyme and bay leaf, tied together with string.
 Cover and sweat over a low heat for about 15 minutes, stirring occasionally.